stb-tester/stb-tester/CONTRIBUTING.md

     * If your change is a bug-fix, write a regression test if feasible.

-    * We write Python unit tests using [nose]: Just add a function named `test_*` in the appropriate Python file under `tests/`, and use `assert` to indicate test failure.
+    * We write Python unit tests using [pytest]: Just add a function named `test_*` in the appropriate Python file under `tests/`, and use `assert` to indicate test failure.